mnru/hee/README.md

 ## Minimal Combinators

-These combinators are used to manipulate function values
+These combinators are used to manipulate function values.
+Here are the type signatures of some of these combinators:

     quote   : S a → S (T → T a)
     apply   : S (S → T) → T